AlandSailingRobots/sailingrobot/Documentation/INSTALL Raspberry Pi.md

     $ cd sdcard-backup
     ```

-2. Dump the whole SD card to a file
+2. Dump the whole SD card to a file together with SHA-256 integrity checksum using *pv* and *tee*

+    (If you need to install the commands on your workstation, use `sudo pacman -S pv tee`)

     ```console
+    # pv /dev/sdx | tee sdcard.dd | sha256sum > sdcard.dd.sha256
+    # sed -i 's/-$/sdcard.dd/' sdcard.dd.sha256
+    ```
+    OR

+      * If you can not install *pv* and *tee* the same result can be acheived using *dd* but without any indication of progress)

+        ```console
         # dd if=/dev/sdx of=sdcard.dd
+        # sha256sum sdcard.dd > sdcard.dd.sha256
         ```

-    You can include other data here as well as all files in this directory will be included in the archive.
+    You can include other data besides the image in the backup archive by adding files in this directory, they will then be included in the archive.
 For example `fdisk -l /dev/sdx > fdisk-l.txt` or you could edit a note in a textfile.

-3. Generate a checksum for verifying integrity

-    ```console
-    $ sha256sum sdcard.dd > sdcard.dd.sha256
-    ```

-    **Note:** If you want to output progress and create checksum on-the-fly using `pv` and `tee` (depending on that you have them installed)

-    ```console
-    # pv /dev/sdx | tee sdcard.dd | sha256sum > sdcard.dd.sha256
-    # sed -i 's/-$/sdcard.dd/' sdcard.dd.sha256
-    ```

 4. Compress the archive